Solair Family Nudist Resort In Connecticut Reviewed

 Solair Family Nudist Resort

-Solair Family Nudist Resort Review - After paying at the office ($70 total for the weekend for 2 of us, including camping), we drove down to our campsite and parked next to its raised wooden platform on which we pitched our tent.
+Solair Family Nudist Resort in Connecticut Review - After paying at the office ($70 total for the weekend for 2 of us, including camping), we drove down to our campsite and parked next to its raised wooden platform on which we pitched our tent.
 (I suggest bringing cushy mats because the wood was not comfortable to sleep on!)
 A member estimated Solair has 20 or 30 of these individual campsites, rather than an open grass campground.
 We had a water spout and picnic table and were conveniently located next to the bathrooms.

 Then we got a speedy tour of the place by golf cart.
 Solair is actually a big place with 450 acres and over 600 members!
 Their many facilities include an outdoor heated pool, hot tub, sauna, tennis and volleyball courts, small kids playground, horse shoes and shuffleboard.
 Next to the nude beach is a large outdoor pavilion for parties, live music and other festivities.
 Their clubhouse is also very spacious and modern.
 A game room on the ground floor has a book-swap library, TV and pool table.
 Plus there is a desktop computer for anyone to use!
 (First time we’ve seen that at a resort.)
 To get away there are hiking trails and lovely nature spots like this waterfall and garden, a minute away from our tent site.